hitblast/hitblast.github.io/content/blogs/tahoe-experience/index.md

 Firstly, **the Quick Keys feel more janky than they're supposed to.** A way to instant-launch a shortcut without even opening Spotlight could be a great addition.
 Currently, the keys only help as aliases, which does not help much since typing the entire command "partially" does not benefit my latency over just using a short alias for it.

 Secondly, there are still some issues with the user interface.
-Like [the removal of Launchpad](https://www.macobserver.com/news/apple-removes-launchpad-in-macos-26-tahoe-and-users-arent-happy/) has resulted in Spotlight having all the "spotlight" when it comes to having a visual on the applications.
+For example, [the removal of Launchpad](https://www.macobserver.com/news/apple-removes-launchpad-in-macos-26-tahoe-and-users-arent-happy/) has resulted in Spotlight having all the "spotlight" when it comes to having a visual on the applications.
 But, opening Spotlight with the same four-finger pinch gesture as Launchpad results in a rather "stretched" window:

 <center>
 <img src="spotlight-thicc.png" width="500px">